elisa-tech/wg-aerospace/meeting-minutes/ELISA-AeroWG-Meeting-20250605.md

     - detection and recovery mechanism - watchdog / crc / edac / etc
     - Is there a kernel design changes that make things less impacts?
   - Voting algos
-    - partitioning to have mutliple kernels running on several cores
+    - partitioning to have multiple kernels running on several cores
     - Ivan what are the common voting algos in use and any already part of CoPilot - Whitepaper topic?
     - Michael Epley - if any of these voting algorithms are in use, I suspect there are test cases + correctness, verification, and specific use cases implemented as well

 - **ACTION** Next call, start to write up a higher availability/safety focused use case
   - Focused around bold items above?
 Seed the discussion?

 ## Whitepaper on "Survey State of Art...""

 Background

 - Edits
   - Via online [Overleaf editor](https://www.overleaf.com/) - we have limited licenses so we've shared the pdf link below
   - latex format and editor can generate documents